-Rails 7.1.x Dynamic Tables
+Rails 7.1.x Dynamic Tables using Turbo Morph

-Simple Dynamic Tables without Javascript
+Simple Dynamic Tables with Turbo 8 Morph

 I recently learned that Rails 7.1+ has some delightful features that make it easy to render dynamic tables without JavaScript.
 This is an exploration of using these new features.
+This article is an adaptation of the article: https://www.colby.so/posts/turbo-8-refresh-sorting and https://www.colby.so/posts/filtering-tables-with-rails-and-hotwire

 This code can be found at: https://github.com/btihen-dev/rails_dynamic_table